-The general plans for Palmdale and Burbank, the two urban centers within the Palmdale to Burbank Project Section corridor, anticipate growth associated with new and improved transportation hubs.
-The City of Palmdale General Plan (City of Palmdale 1993) encourages transit-oriented development (TOD) by designating planned areas for TOD to allow for higher density and development, and calls for increased infill development and consolidated development patterns that maximize the use of infrastructure (Policy L1.1.2).
+The general plans for Palmdale and Burbank, the two urban centers within the Palmdale to Burbank Project Section corridor, anticipate growth associated with new and improved transportation hubs.3 The Palmdale 2045 General Plan (City of Palmdale 2022) encourages transit-oriented development (TOD) near the future Palmdale Station that combines mixed-use retail, residential, and office buildings in order to promote future population and employment growth (Goal LUD-10).
 Likewise, the Burbank 2035 General Plan (City of Burbank 2013) calls for the expansion of existing transit centers, such as the Regional Intermodal Transportation Center at the Hollywood Burbank Airport (Mobility Policy 4.3) and allows density limits to be exceeded for TOD projects near these transportation centers (Land Use Policy 1.2).

 The City of Burbank is in the process of preparing the Golden State Specific Plan (City of Burbank 2020), which includes the Golden State District, a 640-acre area east of Hollywood Burbank Airport.
 In addition, the Avion Project (included in the proposed Golden State Specific Plan Area) is proposed on 60 acres of vacant land adjacent to the Hollywood Burbank Airport.
 The Avion Project would include industrial, office, and retail space, as well as a potential hotel.
 No additional housing is proposed.
-The overall density of land uses in the area would increase with the addition of the Avion Project, but housing density would remain the same because the Avion Project would not add more housing.
-The No Project Alternative would not include any new HSR facilities between Palmdale and Burbank, or at the transit centers within these communities.
-Notwithstanding, the cities of Palmdale and Burbank are expected to implement their plans and policies independent of the approval and/or construction of the California HSR System.
+The overall density of land uses in the area would increase with the addition of the Avion Project, but housing density would remain the same because the Avion